 GET A FREE PRICE QUOTE

-Here's the challenge.
-The unexpected genius of the i3--making stop-and-go traffic tolerable, providing a calm, soothing, capable vehicle in which to travel through crowded, dense urban areas--is hardly what U.S. buyers associate with BMW.
-The new i3 plug-in electric car is an "ultimate driving machine" only if you expand "driving" to incorporate navigating rush-hour traffic, zipping around tight corners and down narrow alleys, and wedging the car into minimal parking spaces at the curb or in high-rise garage structures.
+That poses a major challenge for North American buyers, however.
+The electric i3's unexpected genius--providing a calm, soothing, capable vehicle in which to travel through crowded, dense urban areas, one that makes stop-and-go traffic tolerable--is far from what U.S. buyers associate with BMW.
+The new i3 plug-in electric car is an "ultimate driving machine" only if you "driving" includes navigating rush-hour traffic, zipping down narrow alleys and around the tightest of corners, and parking in minimal curb-side spaces or high-rise garage structures.